- Our Community

 The City of Nelson is committed to a sustainable future.
-For the City of Nelson, sustainability is about having a productive economy, a well protected environment, and healthy citizens with strong cultural connections.
+For the City of Nelson, sustainability is about having a productive economy, a well-protected environment, and healthy citizens with strong cultural connections.
 It is about living well today while preparing for the future.
-The City of Nelson's Path to 2040 Sustainability Strategy was created through an open and collaborative process that sets the direction for future policy and planning decisions, and articulates the community vision for sustainability.
+The City of Nelson's Nelson Next climate action plan was created through an open and collaborative process that sets the direction for future policy and planning decisions, and articulates the community vision for sustainability.
 It is an umbrella document under which future work will align.

 The City of Nelson sustainability initiative involves the following main components:

 - Corporate Greenhouse Gas Reduction Plan